-Satisfactory Academic Progress
+Satisfactory Academic Progress (Academically)

-A student at AAMU is expected to make positive academic progress towards a degree.
-An undergraduate student is said to be making satisfactory academic progress and thus is in academic good standing when his or her cumulative grade point average is as follows:
+A student at Alabama A&M University is expected to make positive academic progress toward a degree objective.
+An undergraduate student is said to be making satisfactory academic progress when his or her cumulative grade point average and credit hours fall within the classification system below.